21 Nov 1991

-The African 5000m title followed the next year before enjoying her first global gold medal at the 2015 World Championships, when winning 5000m title in Beijing.
+The African 5000m title followed the next year before enjoying her first global gold medal at the 2015 World Championships when winning the 5000m title in Beijing.

 Did you know?

-As a young girl growing up in rural Ethiopian she was inspired to run by hearing of the feats of three-time Olympic champion Tirunesh Dibaba on the radio.
+As a young girl growing up in rural Ethiopia, she was inspired to run by hearing the feats of three-time Olympic champion Tirunesh Dibaba on the radio.